 Regardless, if you’re taking any sort of off-road recreational rental for a spin, you should know how to navigate ground that may not behave courteously underfoot.
 Not only is taming terrain a thrilling experience, but it’s one that’s necessary if you want to avoid the embarrassment of getting stuck!

-Fractional Toys, your Oakdale and Coon Rapids provider of recreational rentals, has you covered with our tips for the trails below.
+Fractional Toys, your Oakdale and Rogers provider of recreational rentals, has you covered with our tips for the trails below.